ClintH/gtbg/README.md

 Resuling in a trimmed-down chain file as each slice will be much shorter.

+## Analog Rytm

+Features for Rytm users:
+* Like for Octatrack, create sample chains from a folder of samples, normalised to Rytm sample start and hold parameters
+* Normalise volume and converts to monophonic, 16-bit 44.1kHz

 ## Machinedrum UW

 Features for Machinedrum UW users: